Egor-Skriptunoff/pure_lua_alert/README.md

 * To work with Windows ANSI strings instead of UTF-8 strings,
   set `use_windows_native_encoding` configurable parameter to `true`
   (see "Working with configurations.
 Example #4" below)

+##### A note for Wine users:
+* "A note for WINDOWS users" is applicable to Wine users too.
+* Sometimes alert box is created as NOT frontmost window and NOT focused.
+* Alert box is always constantly big (80x25) because Wine lacks `C:\WINDOWS\system32\mode.com`.

 ---
 ### Function signature